Menu

 Key points – How to be angry

-• People become angry as a result of three things: a provocation, their appraisal or interpretation of the provocation, and their mood at the time of the provocation.
+2. People become angry as a result of three things.
+Anger emerges from a provocation or trigger, the person’s appraisal or interpretation of the provocation, and their mood at the time of the provocation.

-• You can manage your anger with common relaxation strategies, along with other approaches such as considering what provocations you might be inviting into your life, evaluating how you interpret events, and trying to prevent states (such as tiredness) that might be exacerbating your anger.
+4. Prevent anger from happening in the first place.
+You can manage your anger by avoiding provocations you might be inviting into your life, evaluating how you interpret events, and trying to prevent states (such as tiredness) that might be exacerbating your anger.

 Learn more